SummaryRead the full fact sheet

 Causes of bursitis

 Injury, repeated pressure and overuse are common causes of bursitis.
-Certain disorders (such as rheumatoid arthritis, gout and diabetes) can also contribute to its development.
+Some conditions, such as rheumatoid arthritis, gout and diabetes, can also contribute to its development.

-A common cause of bursitis is overuse of a particular body part, especially if that activity is performed awkwardly or with considerable pressure.
+A common cause of bursitis is overuse of a joint, especially if that activity is performed awkwardly or with considerable pressure.
+Doing the same kinds of movements every day or putting stress on joints increases the risk of developing bursitis.

-Examples of work-related activities that may trigger bursitis include production-line packing and typing.
+Examples of work-related activities that may trigger bursitis include production-line packing, laying carpet and typing.
 Sports that can cause bursitis include jogging, tennis and squash.

 Bursitis is generally detected as a tender, warm swelling at the site of a bursa.
 A diagnosis may include investigating and ruling out any other possible causes.